Code-Institute-Submissions/project-twitch/README.md

 ### Media

-Matt Whittington shared all of the photos and video content straight fdrom his Twitch and YouTube profiles, making information hunting very easy for this project.
+My Client Matt Whittington shared all of the photos and video content straight fdrom his Twitch and YouTube profiles, making information hunting very easy for this project.
 Page layout and colouring/styling was done by myself.

 ### Acknowledgements

+I got inspiration for this project from many of my colleagues needing an online presents to promote their streaming careers.
+I took ideas from previous university projects in design work and applied them to the gamer theme which i follow.